PlasticRanger

 The blended material can be utilized as soft engineering plastic and soft rubber—the different ranges of inbuilt hardness(Shore 30A – Shore100A).

-TPU material is also used as a premium additive for other thermoplastics like Polycarbonate and ABS to improve their tensile strength.
+TPU material is also a premium additive for other thermoplastics like Polycarbonate and ABS to improve their tensile strength.
 A TPU and ABS or PC composite will have a flexural modulus of upto 150000 psi.
 However, TPU has a tensile strength of around 5076 psi (for Shore 70A).

 How is TPU Plastic Made?